-Candidates who hold one or more of the following diplomas, licences or certificates will be exempted from the above examination in such of the above subjects as were included in the examination by which such diploma, licence or certificate was obtained, provided a sufficiently high standard was reached, and provided this standard was reached in four or more of the subjects required for Matriculation.
+Candidates who hold one or more of the following diplomas, licences or certificates will be exempted from the above examinations in such of the above subjects as were included in the examinations by which such diploma, licence or certificate was obtained, provided a sufficiently high standard was reached, and provided this standard was reached in four or more of the subjects required for Matriculation.

-- (a) Certificates of Matriculation Examinations taken at recognized Universities; (b) High School Certificates of Grades XI or XII of Nova - (b) High School Certificates of Grades XI or XII of Nova Scotia, and, in the case of History and Science, of Grade X. - (c) Honour Diplomas, or Certificates entitling to a First Class Licence, as issued by Prince of Wales College, or a First Class Licence issued by the Education Department of Prince Edward Island; - (d) Grammar School, or Superior (except in Latin), or First Class Licences of New Brunswick. - (e) Equivalent Licences or Certificates issued by Education Departments of other Provinces; - (f) Diplomas of the Associate Grade as issued by the Education Department of Newfoundland; - (g) The Preliminary Examination Certificate of the Nova Scotia Barristers' Society; and similar Certificates of the Bar Societies of other Provinces and Colonies with equivalent standards; - (h) Certificates similar to the above issued by University or other official examining bodies, when found adequate.
+- (a) Certificates of Matriculation Examinations taken at recognized Universities; - (b) High School Certificates of Grades XI or XII of Nova Scotia, and, in the case of History and Science, of Grade X. - (c) Honour Diplomas, or Certificates entitling to a First Class Licence, as issued by Prince of Wales College, or a First Class Licence issued by the Education Department of Prince Edward Island: - Department of Prince Edward Island; (d) Grammar School, or Superior (except in Latin), or First Class Licences of New Brurswick. - (e) Equivalent I icences or Certificates issued by Education Departments of other Provinces; - (f) Diplomas of the Associate Grade as issued by the Education Department of Newfoundland; - (g) The Preliminary Examination Certificate of the Nova Scotia Barristers' Society; and similar Certificates of the Bar Societies of other Provinces and Colonies with equivalent standards; - (h) Certificates similar to the above issued by University or other official examining bodies, when found adequate